UK weather: Driest start to year in England since 1976

 With water levels running low, the National Drought Group met on Tuesday to discuss how to cope with conditions.

-While there are concerns a drought could be declared this summer the group stopped short of that and instead urged people to use water wisely.
+The group stopped short of declaring a drought but water companies have been putting the early stages of their drought plans into action by urging people to save water.

-It comes after a spell of hot weather, which saw the UK's record temperature broken last week.
+It comes after the UK's record temperature was broken last week.

 Conditions have been particularly dry in the south-east of England with the west, Wales, Scotland and Northern Ireland seeing lower temperatures and more rainfall.